chardso/single-parent-family/README.md

 ## CAUSES OF ABOVE CHALLENGES

--Poor education
+- Poor education

--lack of carrier guidance
+- lack of carrier guidance

--much freedom
+- much freedom

--peer infiuence
+- peer infiuence

--community neglegence
+- community neglegence

--poor training by the caretaker
+- poor training by the caretaker

--some tend to
+- some tend to
  advance.